 Oregon Occupational Safety and Health Rules in Development

-The items listed below are projects Oregon OSHA is currently engaged in.
-These rules are in the pre-proposed stage.
-If you have questions about these projects or are interested in participating in the process, use the Oregon OSHA staff contact information for the item of interest.
+Oregon OSHA is engaged in active rulemaking on the topics below.
+If you have questions about these projects, or you are interested in participating in the process, contact Oregon OSHA staff.

 Summary: The Permissible Exposure Limits (PEL) Advisory Committee evaluated Oregon OSHA's regulated substances listed in our air contaminant rules.
-Lead and Manganese were the first standards selected for revision, because workers in Oregon were exposed to these substances across a wide range of industries.
-The rulemaking for Manganese was completed and the new requirements were adopted September 1, 2021 and went into effect September 1, 2022.
-Rulemaking for Lead is in the pre-proposal phase.
+Lead and Manganese were the first standards selected for revision because workers in Oregon were exposed to these substances across a wide range of industries.

 Oregon OSHA staff contact: